lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Just like *fix nve*, the fix *nve/limit* performs constant NVE integration to update positions and velocities of the atoms at each timestep, but also limits the maximum distance atoms can travel at each timestep.
-Here, only the fluid molecules and ions will move.
+    Just like *fix nve*, the *fix nve/limit* command performs constant NVE integration to update the positions and velocities of the atoms at each timestep.
+The difference is that *fix nve/limit* also limits the maximum distance atoms can travel at each timestep.
+The chosen maximum distance in :math:`0.1~\text{Å}`.
+Because the *fix nve/limit* is applied to the group *fluid*, only the water molecules and ions will move.

 ..  container:: justify

     The *fix temp/berendsen* rescales the
-    velocities of the atoms to force the temperature of the system to reach the desired value of 1 K, and the SHAKE algorithm is used in order to maintain the shape of the water molecules.
+    velocities of the atoms to force the temperature of the system to reach the desired value of :math:`1~\text{K}`, and the SHAKE algorithm is used in order to maintain the shape of the water molecules.

 ..  container:: justify

-    Let us also print the atom positions in a *.lammpstrj* file by adding the following line into *input.lammps*:
+    Let us also print the atom positions in a *.lammpstrj* file and control the printing of thermodynamic outputs by adding the following lines to *input.lammps*:

 ..  code-block:: lammps